giuliocalzolari/terraform-aws-vault-dynamodb/README.md

 # The solution

-- AWS Autoscaling group with Userdata to install Vault, Consul and AWS Cloudwatch Agent.
+- AWS Autoscaling group with Userdata to install Vault and AWS Cloudwatch Agent.
 - Vault with AWSKMS Auto-Unseal
+- AWS DynamoDB as backend
 - basic Vault Provisioning
 - Export of Vault sensitive parameters in AWS Paramaters Store
 - Using AWS ARM instance with a1.medium as default to save cost

 ## Terraform Version

-This module support Terraform `>= 0.12.0`
+This module support Terraform `>= 0.12.0` tested with `0.12`, `0.13` and `0.14`

 # Module Input Variables
 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->